Jonas-lni/reseaux/README.md

 ### 2.SSH key authentication:
 - First, generate SSH keys locally (from your laptop) with the command "ssh-keygen -t ed25519"
 - secondly, copy the public key generated with the command ssh-keygen -t ed25519 to the remote server with the command: "ssh-copy-id username@IP address"
-- disable password authentication for more secure connection with :
+- disable password authentication for more secure connection with : "ssh -i id-ed25519 username@IP adress"

+### 3.file transfer with SCP and SFTP:
+SCP differs from other file transfer methods by using SSH for data transfer, offering security through encryption.
+The SFTP protocol enables you to transfer files securely.
+It secures files using SSH encryption only